-3.2 Scams, deceit, manipulation, and copycat projects:
+3.2.
+Scams, deceit, manipulation, and copycat projects

-Nowadays, fraud in ICOs is one of the greatest challenges and threats to the Blockchain community and this is widely recognized by regulators and market agents.
+Fraud in ICOs is one of the greatest challenges and threats to the Blockchain community and this is widely recognized by regulators and market agents.
 Recently, Securities and Exchanges Commission (SEC) chairman Jay Clayton expressed his disbelief at the levels of fraud being committed in the ICO market, implying that further regulatory action may be required to protect investors (Baker, 2018).
 Two leading members of the Blockchain community, Joseph Lubin, co-founder of Ethereum, and Brad Garlinghouse, CEO of Ripple, have acknowledged that many ICOs are fraudulent and that further regulatory action is expected (see Choudhury, 2017).

-Some characteristics of permissionless Blockchain make it especially tempting to agents that aim to commit scams, fraud, or offer irrelevant services of no value.
-The first is that there is pseudoanonimity in the most popular Blockchains (i.e., Bitcoin and Ethereum), meaning that all information is public but cannot be traced back to any particular agent.
-The second aspect relates to the nature of the entrepreneurs; since Blockchain is a new market, it will expectedly attract fraudsters and scammers (see Baker, 2018).
-However, even honest entrepreneurs are essentially creative agents that have the natural ability to justify their behaviors, which oftentimes leads them to display unethical behaviors (e.g., see Gino and Ariely, 2012).
+Some characteristics of permissionless Blockchain make it especially tempting to agents that aim to commit scams, fraud, or offer irrelevant services of no value:

+- 1. Pseudoanonimity in the most popular Blockchains (i.e., Bitcoin and Ethereum): although all information is public, it cannot be traced back to any particular agent. - 2.
+The nature of the entrepreneurs: since Blockchain is a new market, it will expectedly attract fraudsters and scammers (see Baker, 2018).
+However, even honest entrepreneurs are essentially creative agents that have the natural ability to justify their behaviors, which oftentimes leads them to display unethical behaviors (e.g., see Gino & Ariely, 2012).

-In the case of pure crypto-currencies and particularly Bitcoin, its use in illegal activities such as the sale of illegal drugs was synonymous with the site the Silk Road, although some figures indicate that the prevalence of criminal transactions was relatively smaller than in the case of other means of payment (see Brito, 2013).
+In the case of pure crypto-currencies and particularly Bitcoin, its use in illegal activities such as the sale of illegal drugs was synonymous with the site the Silk Road, however some figures indicate that the prevalence of criminal transactions was relatively smaller than in the case of other means of payment (see Brito, 2013).
 The issuance of ICOs does not have such a dishonorable reputation but, as we will see, the prevalence of fraud is quite significant.

-With ICOs, a particularly fraudulent use of smart contracts involves promoting Ponzi schemes under the disguise of high yield investment programs or simply, social games (e.g., see Bartoletti et al. 2017).
-However, as in the case of Bitcoin, the weight of these criminal transactions is still relatively insignificant.
-Although Bartoletti et al. (2017) classify approximately 10% of the smart contracts recorded in their sample as Ponzi schemes, these account for only 0.05% of the transactions recorded on the Ethereum Blockchain.
+With ICOs, a particularly fraudulent use of smart contracts involves promoting Ponzi schemes under the disguise of high yield investment programs or simply, social games (Bartoletti, Carta, Cimoli, & Saia, 2020).
+However, as in the case of Bitcoin, the weight of these criminal transactions is still relatively insignificant even though it already triggered the issuance of regulator warnings (SEC, 2013).
+Although Bartoletti et al. (2020) classify 10% of the smart contracts of their sample as Ponzi schemes, these account for only 0.05% of the transactions recorded on the Ethereum Blockchain.
 The relatively small impact of these schemes is mostly explained by their failure to attract users and by the poor programming skills of the fraudsters, often producing codes with severe bugs or programming so poor that the Ponzi scheme contracts are themselves highly vulnerable to hacking.
-An exception in terms of the volumes lost in a Ponzi scheme is the recent case of Modern Tech (see Ngo, 2018; Biggs, 2018) in which the fraudsters performed an exit scam after raising approximately \$660 million via Ponzi contracts.
+An exception in terms of the volumes lost in a Ponzi scheme is the recent case of Modern Tech (see Biggs, 2018; Ngo, 2018) in which the fraudsters performed an exit scam after raising approximately \$660 million via Ponzi contracts.